|

 did some strange team selections against the host nation, three days later.

-but the brand was bought, so the Football Association were obliged to honour the
+in 1980, but the Football Association continued to honour the

 following World Cup campaign was a rollercoaster ride of emotions, with England